Projeto-Integrador-2-Grupo-11/Documentos/index.rst

 ..
-Test documentation master file, created by sphinx-quickstart on Fri Aug 28 19:46:12 2020.
+Seletor de Frutas documentation master file, created by sphinx-quickstart on Fri Aug 28 19:46:12 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bem vindo à documentação do Test!
+Bem vindo à documentação do Seletor de Frutas!
 ======================================

 .. toctree::